 - 2.4.1 Those bodies that meet the criteria set out in (d) of Paragraph 1 are referred to by the administering authority as "Transferee Bodies".
 These are bodies that are providing or will provide a service or assets in connection with the exercise of a function of a Scheduled Body as a result of the transfer of the service or assets by means of a contract or other arrangement. - 2.4.2 For the purposes of this paragraph 2.4.2, the administering authority considers that it will normally be the "relevant administering authority" where the Scheduled Body that the Transferee Body is performing the function on behalf of (the "Letting Employer") is located within Warwickshire.
 Where the administering authority is the relevant administering authority it must accept an application from a Transferee Body where that body has undertaken to comply with the Regulations. - 2.4.3 There are specific requirements within the Regulations that apply to Transferee Bodies only, including the following: - 0.
-The Letting Employer must be a party to the admission agreement - 1.
-If the Transferee Body is performing more than one contract, then the Transferee Body must enter into an admission agreement for each one - 2.
-The Transferee Body must carry out, to the satisfaction of the administering authority and the Letting Employer, an assessment of the level of risk arising on premature termination and if required by the administering authority, enter into a bond agreement or secure a guarantee.
-In practice the administering authority will arrange for the assessment to be carried out by its independent actuary and will recharge the costs to the Employing Body who can recharge the costs to the Transferee Body, as appropriate.
+The Letting Employer must be a party to the admission agreement; and - 1.
+If the Transferee Body is performing more than one contract, then the Transferee Body must enter into an admission agreement for each one - 2.4.4 It is also a requirement of the Regulations that an admission agreement with a Transferee Body includes the following provisions: - 0.
+That only employees that are employed in connection with the service for the Letting Employer are entitled to be members of the Pension Fund